 In the event of a workplace injury, all UNI employees are covered by Iowa Workers' Compensation which pays medical and indemnity benefits for employees injured on the job.
 Learn more about Workers’ Compensation by reviewing the Frequently Asked Questions.

 - Ergonomics is the study of human work that is concerned with the effective use of the physical and psychological capabilities of the human as they apply to work.
 It involves the worker's interaction with tools, equipment, environment, jobs, tasks, work methods, work rates and other systems.

-- Review UNI Environmental Health and Safety’s presentation on Ergonomics
+- View the Office of Risk Management and Environmental Health and Safety's Resources on Ergonomics

-- If you would like an in-depth ergonomic evaluation of your work station after viewing the above presentation by the Occupational Safety Coordinator, your department head may contact David Oesterle at firstname.lastname@example.org with the request.
+- If you would like an in-depth ergonomic evaluation of your work station after viewing the above presentation by Office of Risk Management and Environmental Health and Safety, your department head may contact David Oesterle at firstname.lastname@example.org with the request.

 - UNI offers employees the choice of standing or sitting during work through flexibility in workstation furniture by providing accommodations upon request.

 Completing safety stretches before or during work shifts or participating in a regular stretching program can provide benefits such as reduced muscle tension, increased range of movement in the joints, enhanced muscle coordination, increased circulation, increased energy levels, and decreased risk of activity-based injuries.